onemarketdata/onetick-py/doc_sphinx/static/installation/webapi.rst

     pip install onetick-py[webapi]

-``webapi`` extra is needed to install additional dependencies required for making web-connection to the OneTick server.
+``webapi`` extra is needed to install additional dependencies required for REST connectivity to the OneTick server, over either HTTP or HTTPS using Arrow as a transport format.

 Getting started
 :::::::::::::::